Kurava: Politics

-The Kuravar community is tribal, but subsequent governments denied that fact and manipulated the reservation mechanism, which systematically oppressed this group of people.
+The Kuravar community is tribal, but subsequent governments denied that fact and put the community out of the benefits given to Scheduled Tribes as per Indiaan government affirmative actions.
 This has led to protests and resentment from the community.

-However, the Nari-kuravas are not Kuravars, also known as Kurivikar/AKI-PIKI/Narikarar.
-Narikarar came to South India from Maharastra; they are not a Tamil community and their languages is "Vagiri" there is no similarity or connection between Kuravar and (kurivikarar)Nari- Kuravar community.

-Kuravar community people are living in Kerala and all parts of the Tamil Nadu mostly the districts of Salem, Coimbatore, Dharmapuri, Madurai, Thiruvanamalai,vellore, Thanjavur, and Kanyakumari.
-Most movies and TV programs have manipulated the identity of the Kuravar community, but these biases are slowly being addressed by the Kuravar community through education and public action.
+Kuravar community people are living in Kerala and all parts of the Tamil Nadu mostly the districts of Salem, Coimbatore, Dharmapuri, Madurai, Thiruvanamalai, vellore, Thanjavur, and Kanyakumari.